airnativeextensions/nativeextensions-documentation/docs/notifications/notification-icons.md

 *Custom resource icon in simple notification*

+To add your custom resources see the AIR SDK documentation on [packaging custom resources](https://airsdk.dev/docs/tutorials/platform/android/custom-resources).

-To create your own custom resources ANE have a look at the opensource script we have created:
+Alternatively you can create your own custom resources ANE by using the opensource script we have created:

 - [Custom Resources](https://github.com/distriqt/ANE-CustomResources)

-If you have troubles running this script simply send us your resources and we will create the extension for you.
+If you have troubles running this script simply send us your resources and we will create the extension for you, although we do recommend using the more modern AIR SDK `resdir` approach.